Portrait Firenze – Grown-up 5-star offers elegance and a personalized experience.

 Nearby Markets or Grocery Stores

 - Mercato Centrale – Florence’s oldest and biggest food market is not to be missed.
 It’s packed to the brim with produce on the ground floor and artisans running food stalls on the first, with everything from luxury burgers by La Toraia to chocolates and ice cream by Cristian Beduschi.
 There’s even a cookery school up there if you want to dive further into Tuscan gastronomy.
-13-minute walk (0.7 mile).
+(0.7 mile).

 Portrait Firenze – The Hotel